-B- Background: Unearthing the Roots of Learning A Deep Dive into Students' Academic, Cultural, and Linguistic Histories.
+B- Background: Unearthing the Roots of Learning - A Deep Dive into Students' Academic, Cultural, and Linguistic Histories.

-• Background (B): This initial phase involves gathering extensive background information about the student.
+▶ Background (B): This initial phase involves gathering extensive background information about the student.
 It includes exploring the student's academic, medical, immigration, educational, family, and language history.
 This thorough understanding of the student's context is vital for an informed evaluation.

-R- Referral: Navigating the Why and How Thoroughly Examining the Grounds and Context of Each Bilingual Student's Evaluation Referral.
+R- Referral: Navigating the Why and How -Thoroughly Examining the Grounds and Context of Each Bilingual Student's Evaluation Referral.

-Primary concerns leading to the referral, the history of interventions and responses, and input from teachers, staff, and family.
+▶ Referral (R): In this stage, the focus is on analyzing the referral's basis, including the primary concerns leading to the referral, the history of interventions and responses, and input from teachers, staff, and family.
 It's crucial to ensure that the referral for bilingual evaluation is appropriate and based on a well-rounded understanding of the student's needs.